 - X-rays may help delineate bony abnormalities such as heterotopic ossification, and help differentiate fixed from flexible deformities of the spine, pelvis, and extremities

 Functional assessment should include:

-- ability to self-propel or operate the controls of a power mobility device
+- ability to operate the controls of a power mobility device

 Other factors in the wheelchair prescription process:

 Undesirable effects and injuries associated with wheelchair use are often related to improper fit or components that do not match the needs of the user.
 Examples include: